outpostHQ/website/content/handbook/basics/basic-styling.md

 ### Text properties

-You can change almost any text property using `text` style attribute.
+You can change almost any text property using the `text` style attribute.
 Combine various modifiers and functions to get the specific text look.

 ```html
 <split/>